ember-nexus/web-sdk/Readme.md

-# EON-SDK
+# Ember-Nexus: Web-SDK

-This library is a wrapper for the EON API.
+This library is a wrapper for the Ember-Nexus API.
 It provides the following features:

 - Session management